anteprocess/Gurume/README.md

 # Gurume
-Food recipes searching application made with kotlin.
-I`m currently making this application as a prototype that can be used for other projects.
-This application is 85% developed
+Gurume is a food recipes searching application developed using Kotlin.
+Currently, it's being crafted as a prototype that can serve as a foundation for future projects.
+The application is 85% complete.

 ![Screenshot](https://github.com/anteprocess/Gurume/blob/master/screenshots/main.png)